bertkdowns/pyomo-replace/paper/paper.md

 - Removing a set of variables and/or constraints from a model (e.g removing a unit operation that is not required in a model)
 - Replacing a fixed variable with a constraint to define that variable.

 Because the number of unfixed variables must always be the same as the number of constraints, when unfixed variables are added or removed, the same number of constraints need to be added or removed too.
 However, this is a non-trivial process.
 If a variable is removed, which constraint should be removed with it?
-This problem compounds when you are removing multiple variables and constraints simeoultaneously.
+This problem compounds when you are removing multiple variables and constraints simultaneously.

 ![Deleting the pump from a flowsheet is handled elegantly as the fixed variables are coupled to specific state variables.](assets/deleting-replacement.drawio.png)